-Syringe Activation & Glide Force Testing with a Texture Analyzer (ISO 7886)
+Syringe Activation & Glide Force Testing with a Texture Analyzer (ISO 7886)syringe glide force test

 Measure syringe break-loose and glide force with a texture analyzer per ISO 7886-1 and ISO 11040-4.
 KHT TA-30 protocol for prefilled syringes and auto-injectors.